Research Philosophy

 Research philosophy is a vast topic and here we will not be discussing this topic in great details.
 Research philosophy is associated with assumption, knowledge and nature of the study.
 It deals with the specific way of developing knowledge.
 This matter needs to be addressed because researchers may have different assumptions about the nature of truth and knowledge and philosophy helps us to understand their assumptions.

-In business and economics dissertations at Bachelor’s level, you are not expected to discuss research philosophy in a great level of depth, and about one page in methodology chapter devoted to research philosophy usually suffices.
+In business and economics dissertations at Bachelor’s level, you are not expected to discuss this topic in a great level of depth, and about one page in methodology chapter devoted to research philosophy usually suffices.
 For a business dissertation at Master’s level, on the other hand, you may need to provide more discussion of the philosophy of your study.
 But even there, about two pages of discussions are usually accepted as sufficient by supervisors.

 Discussion of research philosophy in your dissertation should include the following: